MechaBay

 Design

-The design team aimed for air superiority in a 1G environment, choosing to model the Methuss X-1’s mobile armour mode after an air combat fighter.
-The team aimed to surpass the performance of the Earth Federation‘s NRX-044 Asshimar.
+The design team aimed for air superiority in a 1G environment, modeling the Methuss X-1’s mobile armor mode after an air combat fighter to surpass the performance of the Earth Federation’s NRX-044 Asshimar.

-The Methuss X-1’s design featured stealth properties that made it harder to be detected by radar.
-Its tail stabilisers proved to be a sucessful design feature and was subsequently adopted by the Zeta Plus series and other transformable mobile suits.
-It’s clipped wing design allowed stable high-speed flight.
+The Methuss X-1 featured stealth properties that made it harder to detect by radar.
+Its tail stabilizers proved successful and were subsequently adopted by the Zeta Plus series and other transformable mobile suits.
+Its clipped wing design allowed stable high-speed flight.

-It was built with Gundarium alloy.
-It was a reproduction of the Luna Titanium alloy used by RX-78-2 Gundam that Zeon developed on Axis by Anaheim Electronics.
+The mobile suit was constructed with Gundarium alloy alloy, a reproduction of the Luna Titanium alloy alloy used by the RX-78-2 Gundam that Zeon developed on Axis.

 Armaments